phpfunk/alfred-stripe/readme.md

     stripe

 ## Error Numbers
-If you want to test specific error response, you can do that to.
+If you want to test specific error responses, you can do that to.
 Same process as above, will copy to clipboard as well as attempt to paste to front most app.

 ### Address & Zip Code Failure
     stripe address zip